-This Tutorial describes the different window components within SQL Server Management Studio (SSMS) and some basic configuration options for your workspace.
-In this article, you will learn how about:
+This tutorial describes the various window components in SQL Server Management Studio (SSMS), and some basic configuration options for your workspace.
+In this article, you learn how to:

-- The different components that make up the SSMS environment
+- Identify the components that make up the SSMS environment

-- Changing the environmental layout and resetting it to default
+- Change the environment layout, and reset it to the default

 - Install SQL Server Management Studio.

-This section covers the different window components available in the workspace, and their purpose.
+This section describes the various window components that are available in the workspace, and how to use them.

 Object Explorer (F8): Object Explorer is a tree view of all the database objects in a server.
-This can include the databases of the SQL Server Database Engine, Analysis Services, Reporting Services, and Integration Services.
-Object Explorer includes information for all servers to which it is connected.
+This view includes the databases of the SQL Server Database Engine, SQL Server Analysis Services, SQL Server Reporting Services, and SQL Server Integration Services.
+Object Explorer includes information for all servers that are connected to it.

-Properties (F4): This is visible once the Query Window is open and displays basic properties of the query.
-For example, it will show the time a query started, the number of rows returned, and connection details.
+Properties (F4): You can see the Properties view when the Query Window is open.
+The view displays basic properties of the query.
+For example, it shows the time that a query started, the number of rows returned, and connection details.

-Template Browser (Ctrl+Alt+T): There are a number of pre-built T-SQL Templates that can be found in the template browser.
-These templates allow you to perform various functions such as creating or backing up a database.
+Template Browser (Ctrl+Alt+T): Template Browser has various pre-built T-SQL templates.
+You can use these templates to perform various functions, such as creating or backing up a database.

-Each window component has a drop-down arrow that allows for the window to be manipulated in various ways:
+Each window component has a drop-down menu that you can use to manipulate the window in various ways:

-Once you have two or more query windows open, they can be tabbed vertically or horizontally so that both query windows are visible at once.
-To achieve this, right-click the title of the query and select the desired tabbed option.
+When two or more query windows are open, the windows can be tabbed vertically or horizontally so that both query windows are visible.
+To view tabbed windows, right-click the title of the query, and then select the tabbed option that you want:

-To merge the tabs back again, right-click the query title again and Move to Next Tab Group or Move to Previous Tab Group:
+To merge the tabs, right-click the query title, and then select Move to Previous Tab Group or Move to Next Tab Group:

-To restore the default environmental layout, click on the Window Menu > Reset Window Layout:
+To restore the default environment layout, in the Window menu, select Reset Window Layout:

 Maximize Query Editor